aparveen8/lowdropoutregulator/README.md

 ### Explanation:

-Error Amplifier: The central component that manages regulation by comparing the feedback voltage with a reference voltage and adjusting the output to maintain stability.
+1. Error Amplifier: The central component that manages regulation by comparing the feedback voltage with a reference voltage and adjusting the output to maintain stability.</br>
-Feedback Network (R_FB1 and R_FB2): These resistors set the output voltage by dividing it back to the error amplifier, ensuring that the output stays regulated at the desired level.
+2. Feedback Network (R_FB1 and R_FB2): These resistors set the output voltage by dividing it back to the error amplifier, ensuring that the output stays regulated at the desired level.</br>
-Pass Transistor: Controls the output current and is driven by the error amplifier to stabilize the output voltage.
+3. Pass Transistor: Controls the output current and is driven by the error amplifier to stabilize the output voltage.</br>
-Load Capacitor (C_L): Provides stability and helps filter noise, critical for ensuring a clean output voltage.
+4. Load Capacitor (C_L): Provides stability and helps filter noise, critical for ensuring a clean output voltage.
 ---

 ## LDO Design Performance Parameters